brandur/sorg/content/articles/postgres-default.md

 The amount of effort involved in getting a new non-null column into any large relation means that in practice you often don't bother.
-It's either too time consuming or too dangerous.
+It's either too dangerous, or too time consuming.

 ## Why bother with non-null anyway? (#why-bother)